Distracted driving grace period ending Oct. 5

 Starting Thursday, Oct.
 5, anything other than a simple swipe to answer your phone can leave you with a $150 fine and two points on your license for the first offense.

 The fines increase to $250 and three points on your license for the second offense.
-A $500 fine, three point penalty and a 90 day license suspension is the punishment for being caught a 3rd time.
+A $500 fine, a three-point penalty and a 90-day license suspension are punishments for being caught a third time.

 “You see it all the time.
 You still see people who are on your cell phone.
 You know, whether they’re they’re looking at it, they’re talking into it.
 There’s a lot of people out there right now that are still, as of right now, violating the law,” said Streck.